RyanOM/RyanOM/README.md

 ## Biography:

-I'm a Irish developer based in São Paulo, that loves to solve problems with Python and other tech.
+I'm a Irish developer based in Brazil, who loves to solve problems with Python and other tech.
 I enjoy learning things and meeting new people.

 ## What I'm working on: